grey-cat-1908/website/content/index.md

 ## About me

 My name is Viktor.
-I am student from Moscow.
+I am a student from Moscow.

 I enjoy studying and I believe it will help me achieve all my goals.
 I think I am good at IT, Economics and [Maths](https://www.thesaurus.com/e/grammar/math-vs-maths/#:~:text=Math%20is%20the%20preferred%20term,places%20while%20maths%20was%20elsewhere.).